Writesonic

-Writesonic is an AI visibility and Generative engine optimization (GEO) platform used by enterprises, digital agencies, direct-to-consumer (D2C) companies, and fast-growing brands to understand and improve how they are represented in AI-generated search and answer systems.
+Writesonic is an AI visibility and generative engine optimization (GEO) platform used by enterprises, digital agencies, direct-to-consumer (D2C) companies, and fast-growing brands to understand and improve how they are represented in AI-generated search and answer systems.

 The platform analyzes how brands appear in AI answers, compares their visibility and citations against competitors, and provides tools to create and optimize on-site content and secure mentions across third-party sources, discussion forums, and user-generated platforms that influence AI outputs.

 History

 Writesonic was founded by Samanyou Garg in October 2020 in San Francisco, California.
 The company initially operated as Magicflow before adopting its current name.
 In its seed round, the company raised $2.5 million from investors including Y-Combinator, HOF Capital, and Soma Capital.

 The company began with AI-powered content generation tools.
 In 2023, it expanded into AI-enhanced search engine optimization.
 In 2024, the company launched an AI agent specifically designed for SEO tasks, with integrations to platforms including Ahrefs, Google Keyword Planner, Keywords Everywhere, and Google Search Console.
 This was among the first specialized AI agents developed for SEO automation.
 Around the same time, Writesonic expanded its product line into Generative engine optimization (GEO), developing tools to analyze and improve how brands are represented in AI-generated search and answer environments.
+However, it is currently being challenged in the market with competitors such as Profound (known for their dashboards) and Meridian (known for their execution).